Investigative Framework

 Migraine is diagnosed clinically.
 Imaging and labs rule out danger, but they do not map the layered physiological patterns that shape when attacks happen, how severe they are, or why they shift over time.

 Migraine treatments often target a single mechanism, such as CGRP signaling or serotonin pathways.
-If another physiological layer becomes dominant - such as hormonal fluctuation, histamine load, or vascular underfill - the same interventions may become less effective over time.
+If another physiological layer becomes dominant - hormonal fluctuation, histamine load, or vascular underfill - the same interventions may become less effective over time.

 Some cases labeled treatment-resistant reflect incomplete pattern investigation rather than absolute therapeutic failure.
 When layered contributors are not identified, symptom recurrence may appear as resistance rather than threshold instability.